 ****Reading Endorsement is an add-on only, meaning you cannot certify in reading alone.
 See the Reading Endorsement page for more information.

-To use a certificate from the American Board in the state of Idaho, candidates will need to complete the following steps:
+To earn a teaching certificate in Idaho from the American Board, candidates will need to complete the following steps:

-1. Complete the American Board’s required pedagogy and subject area exams.
+1. Complete American Board’s required pedagogy and subject area exams.